openedx/paragon/src/Card/README.md

       <Card.Section
         hasClamp
         maxLines={2}
         title="Long Card Title.
-It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout." actions={
+It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy. " actions={
           <ActionRow isStacked={isMobile}>
             <Button>Action 1</Button>